adurivault/FBMessage/README.md

   </tr>
 </table>

-But if you click on "Use you own file" you can load the JSON file that you have just created ``flat_messages_json``.
+But if you click on "Use you own file" you can load the JSON file that you have just created ``flat_messages.json``.
 Do not worry, nothing is uploaded online.
 The computations are made locally, on you computer.

 Be patient, it can take a little time, depending on how much you use facebook for talking to people.